Dlearn/stripe-sample/README.md

 ## Installation

-- :octocat: Clone this Github repository with `git clone https://github.com/Dlearn/stripe-sample.git`
+- :octocat:Clone this Github repository with `git clone https://github.com/Dlearn/stripe-sample.git`
 - 📂 Navigate into the folder
 - 📝 Run `yarn` to install dependencies
 - ⚡ Run `yarn start` to concurrently run the server and client